erikandersson96/portfolio-project-two/README.md

 ### Fonts

 * I used two different fonts for the website. `"nunito"` for my `logo` and `“Roboto Mono”` for all other text with `sans-serif` as a backup if `“nunito” or "Roboto Mono"` wouldn’t work.
 The `"nunito"` and `“Roboto Mono”` fonts were taken from `Pairfonts`.
-I chose this combination beacuse for me it looked the most like an old game so I think they complements each other well for this game.
+I chose this combination because for me it looked the most like an old game so I think they complements each other well for this game.

 **nunito, for my logo:**